Slawikus/todo_app/README.md

 without categories handling.
 This means I will have two models - `User` and `Task`.

-`User` model I made without email for simplicity.
-Authentication will be handled via token field assigned randomly to each user and stored in the database.
+`User` model I made without email field for simplicity.
+Authentication  will be handled via token field assigned ONLY once randomly to each user during the creation of the user and stored in the database.
+Better practice would be to generate this token each time the user logs in, and remove it on logout + add expiration time.
 Here I made a simple implementation by myself, but one can use already made libraries like Knock, Diverse, Authlogic and others for JWT based authentication.
 Probably a smart idea would be to cache the token in the Redis so that server will not call database on each request checking if token is correct and/or to which user it is assigned.